 Biovilla is proud of and it is our responsibility to take care of a part of our dear Arrábida Natural Park, as well as to show, protect and multiply native plants (we are responsible for the reforestation of one part of Arrábida), and also encourage the development of local fauna.
-In the eco agro tourism part, the coworkers are all specialized in nature disciplines and sustainability, rather than being specialized only on hospitality, because Biovilla's main mission is to take sustainability to people also when they are in leisure (Biovilla staff have the mission to show and to teach the best sustainable practices and habits to the guests), being the Biovilla project itself and its entire ecosystem the best training test.
-To have a good quality hospitality service, we have specialists inside the cooperative that give the sustainable hospitality training the co-workers need (that is why our coworkers can be landscape architects, environmental engineers, permacultors or managers with strong environmental awareness, for example.
+In the eco agro tourism part, the co-workers are all specialized in nature disciplines and sustainability, rather than being specialized only on hospitality, because Biovilla's main mission is to take sustainability to people also when they are in leisure (Biovilla staff have the mission to show and to teach the best sustainable practices and habits to the guests), being the Biovilla project itself and its entire ecosystem the best training test.
+To have a good quality hospitality service, we have specialists inside the cooperative that give the sustainable hospitality training the co-workers need (that is why our co-workers can be a landscape architect, environmental engeneers, permacultors, or manager with strong environmental awareness for example).
 Guests can experiment sustainable best practices and products, but at a same time they experiment a sustainable business model and organization, and more than that, an identity.
 Biovilla in the end is also a brand that wants to be strong and innovative, in order to be the number one brand on sustainability in Portugal.